the Creative Commons Attribution 4.0 License.

 A previous study reported that refuse burning may contribute 1–24 % of organic particles in Asia (Simoneit et al., 2004).
 In this study, waste incineration was found for the first time to be an important source of HULISWS in Beijing, with a considerable and stable contribution to HULISWS throughout the year (18.7 % in the nonheating season and 17.1 % in the heating season).
 According to the China Statistic Yearbook (2013), 6.33 million t of domestic waste were produced in Beijing during 2012 (National Bureau of Statistics of China, 2013), among which 0.95 million t were disposed through incineration.
 Given that nearly 24 % of the urban waste was plastic (Wang and Wang, 2013), the incineration of such large amounts of domestic waste may explain the high levels of TPha in Beijing.

 Coal has occupied the predominant position in China's energy consumption for a long time (Zhang and Yang, 2013).
 Therefore, coal combustion is an important source of PM2.5 pollution in China, especially in northern Chinese cities.
-Tan et al. (2016) identified a strong correlation between HULISWS and Cl (R2=0.89) in Lanzhou and suggested that coal burning was probably the major contributor to HULISWS in winter.
+Tan et al. (2016) identified a strong correlation between HULISWS and Cl− (R2=0.89) in Lanzhou and suggested that coal burning was probably the major contributor to HULISWS in winter.
 However, the contribution of coal combustion to HULISWS was found to be minor (5.8 %) in the present study.
 Similarly, a source apportionment analysis of PM2.5-bound water-soluble organic carbon (WSOC) in Beijing found that less than 5 % of WSOC was from coal combustion (Tao et al., 2016).
 This was because less oxidized compounds including PAHs were favorably produced from the aromatic fragments of coal under the fuel-rich incomplete combustion conditions; these less oxidized compounds are generally hydrophobic substances and not extracted into the HULISWS fraction.

 A correlation between HULISWS and hopanes (R2=0.46, Fig. S5 in the Supplement) might suggest direct emissions of HULISWS from vehicle exhausts.
 As shown in Fig. 4a, vehicle emissions are responsible for 13.7 % of PM2.5-bound HULISWS.
 Interestingly, the amount of HULISWS assigned to vehicle exhausts was approximately 3 times higher in the heating season than in the nonheating season (Fig. 4a).
 This could be attributed to the low temperature in winter, which favors the partition of semivolatile HULISWS species into particle phases.
 Another explanation could be that more HULISWS were formed from the aging process of traffic exhausts in the heating season.
-To evaluate this hypothesis, multilinear regression (MLR) analysis was conducted to assess the effects of NOx, O3, SO42-, particle acidity (Hp+), and particle-phase liquid water content (LWCp) on HULISWS resolved in the vehicle emissions factor (HULISWS_VE; the calculation of Hp+ and LWCp, and the MLR analysis results are provided in the Supplement).
+To evaluate this hypothesis, multilinear regression (MLR) analysis was conducted to assess the effects of NOx, O3, SO, particle acidity (H, and particle-phase liquid water content (LWCp) on HULISWS resolved in the vehicle emissions factor (HULISWS_VE; the calculation of H and LWCp, and the MLR analysis results are provided in the Supplement).
 NOx was found as the only statistically significant factor that was positively correlated to HULISWS_VE with a regression coefficient of 0.012 (p<0.01; Table S3 in the Supplement), suggesting that a 1 µg m−3 increase in NOx was associated with a 0.012 µg m−3 increase in HULISWS_VE, when holding other covariates unchanged.
 In fact, vehicle exhausts were the major source of ground-level NOx (> 60 %) in Beijing, even in the heating season (Lin et al., 2011).
 A higher level of NOx was observed during the heating season than during the nonheating season due to a lower boundary layer and weaker vertical mixing (Fig. S6 in the Supplement).
 Kautzman et al. (2010) found that ring-opening oxygenated products with one benzyl group, which could be retained by the HLB cartridge and were considered as HULISWS components, were predominantly formed from the photooxidation of PAHs under high NOx conditions.
 Thus, the higher levels of NOx in the heating season led to higher levels of secondarily produced HULISWS_VE, indicating a synergistic effect of primary emission and the secondary aging process from vehicle exhausts.
 Furthermore, the presence of 4M5NC and 3M6NC, SOA markers of cresol, in this factor confirmed that a certain fraction of HULISWS_VE was secondarily formed.

 In addition to the four combustion-related sources, one secondary source was apportioned by PMF, contributing 30.1 % of HULISWS throughout the year.
-MLR analysis was conducted to evaluate the effects of O3, NOx, SO42-, Hp+, and LWCp on the secondary formation of HULISWS (HULISWS_SEC).
+MLR analysis was conducted to evaluate the effects of O3, NOx, SO, H, and LWCp on the secondary formation of HULISWS (HULISWS_SEC).
 Sulfate was found to be the most significant factor, with a regression coefficient of 0.066 (Table S4 in the Supplement).
 This may be due to the predominant role of sulfate in the particle-phase formation of organosulfates, one important HULISWS component (Xu et al., 2015), through both nucleophilic addition reactions and the salting-in effect (Lin et al., 2012; Riva et al., 2015).
 Results from the MLR analysis also indicated that an increase of 1 µg m−3 O3 led to an increase of 0.028 µg m−3 HULISWS_SEC.
 Gaseous highly oxidized multifunctional organic compounds (HOMs) were characterized in the ozonolysis of α-pinene in smog chamber experiments (Zhang et al., 2015).
 It was suggested that, after partitioning to the particle phase, these HOMs could undergo rapid accretion reactions to form oligomers containing multiple carboxylic acid and ester groups, which served as good HULISWS candidates.
 Considering the higher concentrations of O3 in the nonheating season (Fig. S7 in the Supplement), together with higher biogenic VOCs emissions and temperature as well as more intense solar radiation, a larger amount of HULISWS_SEC was produced in the nonheating season (2.01 µg m−3) than in the heating season (1.42 µg m−3).

 3.5 Source-specific contributions to DTT activity of HULISWS